How to Assess your Manufacturing Risk – with FMEA

 FMEAs are used to assess risk with various aspects of the product development and manufacturing process.

-1. Application FMEAs examine the risk related to how the product will be used – and are typically conducted by the company’s marketing team.
+1. The Application FMEA examines the risk related to how the product will be used – and are typically conducted by the company’s marketing team.

-2. Design FMEAs look at the product design itself and tries to identify potential failures in every element of that design.
+2. The Design FMEA looks at the product design itself and tries to identify potential failures in every element of that design.

-3. Process FMEAs analyze the manufacturing process and the risks related to every step in that process – from the supply chain to assembly and testing to packaging and product support.
+3. The Process FMEA analyzes the manufacturing process, and the risks related to every step in that process – from the supply chain to assembly and testing to packaging and product support.

 Here at Product Resources, we routinely conduct both Design and Process FMEAs.